Polaris1000M/physics-engine/README.md

   <img src="assets/colored-icosphere.png" height="75">
 </h1>

-Building a performant physics simulator from scratch in C with OpenGL, GLAD, GLFW, and cglm.
+Building a performant physics engine from scratch in C with OpenGL, GLAD, GLFW, and cglm.
 - Traverse through the scene with keyboard and cursor controls
 - Allow users to save and load previous configurations
 - Model and render cubes, spheres, and equilateral tetrahedrons with custom meshes